-The RESPECT campaign has been running since 2011 to raise awareness, both internally and externally, of the College's commitment to celebrating diversity and advancing equality of opportunity for all employees and students.
+The RESPECT campaign has been running hugely successfully since 2011 to raise awareness, both internally and externally, of the College's commitment to celebrating diversity and advancing equality of opportunity for all employees and students.

-Whilst Covid-19 restricted some of the usual activity under the RESPECT banner, the campaign continues to develop and includes annual equality and diversity events, award winning promotional materials, online information, resources and learning materials for both employees and students.
+The campaign is reviewed and reinvigorated each year and continues to deliver large annual equality and diversity events, award winning promotional materials, online information, resources and learning materials for both employees and students.

-The evaluation of the RESPECT campaign has shown positive results indicating that awareness of equality and diversity related issues has increased, and our RESPECT campaign is embedded in College life.
+The evaluation of the RESPECT campaign shows continuing positive results indicating that awareness of equality and diversity related issues has increased, and our RESPECT campaign is embedded in College life.
 Education Scotland has also recognised the campaign as Sector Leading.